 8. OGX Ever Straight Brazilian Keratin Therapy Conditioner

 The OGX keratin conditioner is sulfate-free and uses hydrolyzed keratin and Brazilian cocoa oils to strengthen and smooth hair naturally.
-The formula utilizes coconut oils, avocado oils, cocoa butter and keratin proteins to infuse the hair with moisture and shine so naturally that your hair will look like it glows.
+The formula utilizes coconut oil, avocado oil, cocoa butter and keratin proteins to infuse the hair with moisture and shine so naturally that your hair will look like it glows.
 You can order a bottle from Ulta.

 9. Hask Keratin Protein Smoothing Deep Conditioner Packette